tylercondon/anchovies/README.md

 It works by you saying a key word then you say a command which goes to Google Speech API.
 Google Speech API then gives you back text to use in the program.

-I reachered on how to get this to work together and found PiAUISuite a program that triggers on a keyword and calls commands that you create.
+I researched on how to get this to work together and found PiAUISuite a program that triggers on a keyword and calls commands that you create.
 Here is a link to the GitHub project: https://github.com/StevenHickson/PiAUISuite

-Here is a digram to show how it works:
+Here is a diagram to show how it works:

 ![PiAUISuite](drawings/PiAUISuite.png)